-- b.
-Identifying CSP and agency project leads / primary points of contact - c.
-Deciding how CSP and agency teams will communicate and collaborate.
-The PMO recommends establishing a recurring meeting (at least bi-weekly) to ensure the project stays on track and that everyone remains accountable for their respective areas of responsibility. - d.
-Identify agency team members assigned to review the authorization package - i.
-Agency reviewers should have knowledge of the NIST Risk Management

-Framework and experience reviewing FISMA and/or FedRAMP authorization packages.
-We highly recommend taking the FedRAMP ISSO on-demand training, which was designed to help agency reviewers understand the process for reviewing a FedRAMP authorization package. - e.
-Determine how the CSP and 3PAO will share authorization package deliverables with the agency - f.
-Develop a method for capturing and tracking agency reviewer comments/questions - g.
-Determine the agency's internal process for reaching an authorization decision and granting an ATO - h.
-Determine the agency's approach for reviewing the authorization package as described below:
+- Identifying CSP and federal agency project leads/primary points of contact. - Deciding how CSP and federal agency teams will communicate and collaborate.
+FedRAMP recommends establishing a recurring meeting (at least bi-weekly) to ensure the project stays on track and that everyone remains accountable for their respective areas of responsibility. - Identify federal agency team members assigned to review the authorization package. - Federal agency reviewers should have knowledge of the NIST Risk Management Framework and experience reviewing FISMA and/or FedRAMP authorization packages. - Determine how the CSP and 3PAO will share authorization package deliverables with the federal agency. - Develop a method for capturing and tracking agency reviewer comments/questions. - Determine the federal agency's internal process for reaching an authorization decision and granting an ATO. - Determine the federal agency's approach for reviewing the authorization package as described below: